Demonstrating the benefits of integrating Zoho Projects and Zoho Books for efficient workflow management.

 Workflow Efficiency: The unified platform enables the creation of projects, task assignments, time tracking, and invoice generation in one place, eliminating the need for multiple tools and streamlining workflows.

-Before proceeding with the integration, it’s important to understand some key terminologies:
+Before integrating Zoho Projects and Zoho Books, it’s important to understand some key terminologies:

 Portal: A collaboration platform within Zoho Projects that allows external stakeholders to participate in project discussions, monitor progress, and contribute to the project’s success.